timwegner/Deep-Q-Navigation/README.md

-# Deep Q Navigation Project in Unity
+# Deep Q Navigation Project

 Solving a simulation task of collecting bananas using a vanilla DQN agent